Rumba Rapids: Ride

 The ride starts in the station at the top of a hill.
 The boats then go around a bend down a hill, it then goes round another bend and into a tunnel.
 The tunnel sometimes has a waterfall feature on the entrance.
 The tunnel also features a waterfall feature within the tunnel although the boat does not go through it.
 The boat then exits the tunnel towards a wave machine with rocks in front of it.
 In the rare occasion that the occupants of the boat all sit on the side facing the wave machine it is possible to get stuck in between the centre rocks, however this usually requires more than four people.
 The boat goes under a bridge which is part of the queue line.
 It goes towards a tower with an oversized shower head attached.
 This shower head used to drop water on the unsuspecting guests but was removed.
-The tower currently holds an On Ride Photo camera.
+As the ride passes back near the entrance, some coin-operated water jets used to allow non-riders to try to soak those on the boats, but these were removed for fear that guests would fall out of the boat dodging the jets, subsequent to an accident in Alton Towers.
+The tower currently holds an on-ride photo camera.
 The boat then approaches a series of water jets and stops at the lift hill.
 After a short wait the boat goes up the lift hill back to the station.
 A staff member guides you out of the boat and you exit going past the On Ride Photo booth.
 The exit gate features a reptile on a wall squirting water at you.